 Mary Lawson “It is the planet’s Number 1 Literary Festival!
 It is so friendly and informal (and noisy! and exhilarating!) – and yet flawlessly organised – truly, there is not another festival to touch it.”

 Nadeem Aslam “No matter what your taste is for literature you will find someone who is the best here.”

 Michael Holroyd “I thought Listowel Writers’ Week was one of the best festivals I’ve ever been to.
 I hope it continues for another forty years!”

 Donal Ryan “There wasn’t a minute of our time at Listowel Writers’ Week we didn’t enjoy.
 It’s an amazing festival organised by amazing people.”

-Listowel is just 8 miles from Ballybunion which is on The Wild Atlantic Way and boosts miles of stunning sandy beaches and the famous Ballybunion Links Golf Course in north Kerry.
+Listowel is just 8 miles from Ballybunion which is alongside The Wild Atlantic Way and boasts miles of stunning sandy beaches and the famous Ballybunion Links Golf Course in north Kerry.